Telespielstube/sensorDataImporter/README.md

 For further information or script modifications edit the script.

 ### 3.1.1 Setting the up cron job
 If you wish to execute the shell script periodically, you need to setup a cron job first.
-Read more about cron jobs by typing at your shell prompt:<br\>
+Read more about cron jobs by typing at your shell prompt:
 `man cron`
 or go to [crontab.guru](https://crontab.guru) and use the simple and easy to use web-editor to shedule your job.
 To open and edit/update your crontab file, type the following at your shell prompt:
 `crontab -e`